kfly2fly/Flask-Web-Repo/README.md

 10/19/21:
     Connecting SQLAlchemy database to user login system.
 Storing passwords using Bcrypts hashing function.
 Made email login case insensitive.
     Created a new account route, which requires users to be logged in to access.
 Register page now validates uniqueness for username and email.
+    Added functionality to change account information.
+Profile pictures will now be saved to a database.